imissyouso/textmagic-rest-java/docs/TextMagicApi.md

 <a name="getContactNotes"></a>
 # **getContactNotes**
-> GetContactNotesResponse getContactNotes(id, page, limit)
+> GetContactNotesPaginatedResponse getContactNotes(id, page, limit)

 Fetch notes assigned to the given contact.